dhongu/deltatech/deltatech_purchase_refund/readme/DESCRIPTION.rst

 Features:
- - Generara fatura de retur pentru cantitatile negative de facturat.
+ - Generate return invoice for negative quantities to be invoiced.